amzn/selling-partner-api-docs/guides/en-US/usage-plans-rate-limits/Usage-Plans-and-Rate-Limits.md

 3. Use batch APIs where available or otherwise try to do more with fewer calls.
 For example, with the [Feeds](https://github.com/amzn/selling-partner-api-docs/blob/main/references/feeds-api/feeds_2020-09-04.md) and [Reports](https://github.com/amzn/selling-partner-api-docs/blob/main/references/reports-api/reports_2020-09-04.md) APIs you can send or retrieve a lot of information (i.e. batches of information) using a relatively small number of calls.
 Generally, examine your call patterns against the operations in an API to see if you can get the same work done in fewer calls.

-#### The rate limits for one operation are too low for my use case.
-Can the limit be increased?

-We aim for right-sized limits, with the goal that efficient call patterns should, ideally, never be throttled.
-If you believe that you have a use case that we have not properly accounted for, please let us know by opening a support ticket.

 #### Will my application be throttled more often as I obtain more authorizations?

 No. All usage plans are specific to application-Selling Partner pairs, so that your throughput grows naturally with your clients.